Entity Owners and Resource Manager Tags

 Remove a tag by providing the entity id and the tag key to delete:

-curl $BASEURL/api/v1/graph/veza_tags:remove \
+curl -X POST $BASEURL/api/v1/graph/nodes/tags:remove \

--H 'authorization: Bearer '$TOKEN \
+-H 'authorization: Bearer $TOKEN \

 --data-raw '{